IsmaCortGtz/fasty-task-server/docs/APIv1 Endpoints/User.md

     <td>
       Send a JSON with the keys about anything you wanna update. <br>
       Available keys are: <code>username</code>, <code>config</code>, and <code>newPassword</code>, <code>oldPassword</code>. <br><br>
       <b>Note:</b> You only need to send the new values.
 But, in config you will need to send the complete object inside the client because it will overwrite anything here.
+You can delete the config object sending <code>null</code>.
 The class and tasks keys can be updated wiht speifics endpoints.  <br><br>
       <b>Note:</b> If you wanna change your password you need to send <code>newPassword</code>, <code>oldPassword</code>.
 And them need to be different. <br><br>
       <pre lang="json"><code>{
   "username": &lt;username&gt;,